lihaoyi/joptimize/notes.md

         - For terminal instructions which do not require input, they can simply be emitted immediately!

+        - We treat conditional jumps as a transformation on all values in the frame that passes through it, in order to force them to be included within the dataflow graph.
+Unconditional jumps are discarded.

     - Find expressions: segments of the subgraph which are tree-shaped: all nodes in the graph have only one downstream use case, except the terminal node which may have one or more.